muhammedsamal/commit/README.md

 ## ✨ Features

+- **Quick Mode** - Lightning-fast commits with `-q` flag using Groq's Llama 4 Scout model
-- Generate conventional commit messages using AI (OpenAI, Anthropic, Google, Groq)
+- Generate conventional commit messages using AI (Groq, Google, OpenAI, Anthropic)
 - Auto-stage and commit changes with a single command
 - Smart analysis of repository context and recent commit history
 - Support for both staged and unstaged changes